 Finally, an LPA's delegated authority may be suspended entirely if ADOT finds the LPA to be performing with willful neglect for federal requirements or in violation of the delegated authority agreement.
-Suspension would be enforced for a period of three years.
-Upon completion of the three-year suspension, an LPA would be eligible to reinstate its delegated authority.
-The LPA would need to reapply for delegated authority through the normal application process with ADOT LPA Section.
+Suspension will be enforced for a minimum period of three years.
+Upon completion of the minimum three year suspension, an LPA would need to reapply for delegated authority through the normal application process with ADOT LPA Section, including payment of the CA application fee, during the next applicable certification cycle held every five years.
+The prospective CA should show improvements in managing their projects, specifically in the areas of their violation(s).
+When reapplying for CA status, the prospective CA will be placed on probation, which requires satisfactory performance on their first completed project.
+If a review of the first project demonstrates satisfactory performance, certification will be reinstated.